AlexanderMac/gom/README.md

   </p>
 </div>

-Gom is a database migration tool, it uses embedding SQL migrations.
+Gom is a database migration tool.
 Requires Go v1.18 or higher.
+It can be run as a command-line tool or injected into the application using embedding SQL migrations.

 # Contents
 - [Contents](#contents)